intel/intel-extension-for-pytorch/docs/design_doc/isa_dyndisp.md

 >**Note:**
 >
 >1.
-Some kernel only call **oneDNN** or **iDeep** implementation, or other backend implementation.
-Which is not need to add kernel implementation.
+Some kernels only call **oneDNN** or **iDeep** implementation, or other backend implementation, which is not needed to add kernel implementations.
 (Refer: `BatchNorm.cpp`)
 >2.
-Vec related header file must be included in kernel implementation file, but can not be included in kernel stub.
+Vec related header file must be included in kernel implementation files, but can not be included in kernel stub.
 Kernel stub is common code for all ISA level, and can't pass ISA related compiler parameters.
 >3.
-More intrinsics please check at [Intel® Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html).
+For more intrinsics, check the [Intel® Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html).

 ### ISA intrinics specific kernel example: